decipher2k/Windows-AI-Assistant/README.md

 Thus you can say "Computer, who was John F. Kennedy" to get informations about John F. Kennedy.<br>
 <br>
 <h3>Keyword Detection:</h3><br>
-There is now a keyword detection using Pocketsphinx.<br>
+There is now a keyword detection using Windows Speech Recognition.<br>
 It can be good to used it in a noisy environment, like when watching TV or listening to music to prevent Azure quota draining.<br>
-Keyword detection sets the keyword to "Windows", which can't be changed.<br>
+Keyword detection sets the keyword to "Windows", which can't be changed.
+Reliability differes between systems.<br>
 <b>Pocketsphinx keybord detection is not reliable</b><br>
 <br>
 <h2>Program Starter</h2>